Are you gung-ho for that new program, a new practice, that is now going to be THE symbol and solution for the change you want to make in your life?

-Sounds like you’re on a mission to find life balance?
-SO exciting!!
+Sounds like you’re on A MISSION to find life balance?

-You invest in that new program that is going to solve ALL your problems (it feels).
-You go ALL IN and you’re SO excited to start the process of personal growth and change.
+You have invested in that new program that is going to solve ALL your problems (it feels).

 After a few weeks you get distracted, derailed and something else is taking priority.

 That feeling of being on a roll is long gone… your energy is low and it’s like starting all over again.

 Do you recognize this pattern in your life?